awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-2.md

 1. In this example, you create *source* and *destination* buckets in two different AWS accounts\.
 You need to have two credential profiles set for the AWS CLI \(in this example, we use `acctA` and `acctB` for profile names\)\.
 For more information about setting credential profiles, see [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) in the *AWS Command Line Interface User Guide*\.

-1. Follow the step\-by\-step instructions in [Example 1: Configuring for Buckets in the Same Account](replication-walkthrough1.md) with the following changes:
+1. Follow the step\-by\-step instructions in [Example 1: Configuring for buckets in the same account](replication-walkthrough1.md) with the following changes:
    + For all AWS CLI commands related to *source* bucket activities \(for creating the *source* bucket, enabling versioning, and creating the IAM role\), use the `acctA` profile\.
 Use the `acctB` profile to create the *destination* bucket\.
    + Make sure that the permissions policy specifies the *source* and *destination* buckets that you created for this example\.